Chapter 19:

 And then I noticed them — the Legion of the Iron Concord.

-Their sole purpose: weigh Heaven’s sins, strike down imbalance before it spread.
+Their purpose was simple: to weigh Heaven’s sins and strike down imbalance before it spread.
 No songs.
 No glory.
-Just verdicts.
+Only verdicts.

 Clad in silver-and-black armor etched with scales of law, they stepped from the shadows like a divine execution notice.

-And then Father’s voice thundered, shaking the gold of the chamber:
+Then Father’s voice thundered, shaking the gold of the chamber.

-Translation?
-Step out of line, and these people get to measure your soul like it’s grain at a market.
+Translation: step out of line, and they’ll measure your soul like grain at a market.

 Great.
 Totally comforting.

 On the surface?
 Perfect heir.
-The golden boy.
+Golden boy.
 Heaven’s favorite miracle.

 Inside?
 Sarcasm on fire.